vchin014/pyneapple-L/README.md

 ```

 # use the navigation bar to redirect to Pyneapple-L and select HOTSPOT view for hotspot component
-# use the navigation bar to redirect to Pyneapple-L and select AGWR view for hotspot component
+# use the navigation bar to redirect to Pyneapple-L and select AGWR view for agwr component

 # run agwr